rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 CNI (Container Network Interface) Flannel from GitHub

-The <strong>kube proxy</strong> redirects traffic to pods within each node.
+Communications with the outside callers occur through a single Virtual IP address (VIP) going through the

-Kubernetes has a built-in role-based access control system.
+<strong>kube-proxy</strong> which load balances traffic to pods within each node.

-To communicate with whatever pods are running, a single Virtual IP address (VIP) is used by outside callers.
-K8s "service" is an abstraction on top of a number of pods running under a <strong>proxy</strong> for <strong>load balancing</strong>.
+For network resiliency, <strong>HA Proxy cluster</strong> distributes traffic among nodes.

-For network resiliency, all services connect to the <strong>public internet</strong> through <strong>HA Proxy cluster</strong>.
+### cAdvisor

 To collect resource usage and performance characteristics of running containers, many install a pod containing <a target="_blank" href="https://github.com/google/cadvisor">Google's</a> Container Advisor (<strong>cAdvisor</strong>).
 It aggregates and exports telemetry to an <strong>InfluxDB</strong> database for visualization using <strong>Grafana</strong>.